lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/npcs/striyxits.md

 ---
 # Striyxits

 -  Spectator that we were hired to evict from a hotel, but we made friends with instead.
-We freed him from a summoning contract from [[dubbuldux]].
+We freed him from a summoning contract from [dubbuldux](npcs/dubbuldux.md).
-- We got him a job working at the [[locations/the-laughing-beholder]].
+- We got him a job working at the [the-laughing-beholder](locations/the-laughing-beholder.md).